 On 30 June the LIV Corps launched a major assault, supported by heavy Luftwaffe bombardment and several dozen guns.
 Heavy fighting took place over the next three days, but it was becoming increasingly clear that the Soviets could not hold their final positions for more than one more day.
 On 3 July the Axis forces breached the Soviets' last defensive line, and on the following day overran the final Soviet defences.

-With the city finally under German control, all organised resistance collapsed, and the remnants of the garrison fell back westward to the Kersonese peninsula, where on 4 July the Soviets’ main surviving strength, some 30,000 men, finally surrendered, and the last pockets on the peninsula capitulated on 9 July.
+With the city finally under German control, all organised resistance collapsed, and the remnants of the garrison fell back westward onto the Kersonese peninsula, where on 4 July the Soviets' main surviving strength, some 30,000 men, finally surrendered, and the last pockets on the peninsula capitulated on 9 July.

 The German casualties were in the order of 27,000 men (at least 4,264 killed, 21,626 wounded and 1,522 missing), and the Romanian losses 8,454 men (1,597 killed, 6,571 wounded and 277 missing) for an Axis total of 35,866, while the Soviet casualties were at least 18,000 men killed, 5,000 wounded and 95,000 (two-thirds of them wounded) taken prisoner.
 The Soviets also lost 460 pieces of artillery.